MiguelC23/XAI-Skin-Cancer-Detection-A-Prototype-Based-Deep-Learning-Architecture-with-Non-Expert-Supervision/1CP_BinaryProblem/ReadMe.md

 ## 3- How to test the model on the PH2 or Derm7pt test sets?
 Simply run the file TestPH2_or_Derm7pt.py, and there is no need to provide arguments in the code line; just edit the following lines.

-    path to the model you want to test &#8595;
+(path_to_one_model)-path to the model you want to test

     path_to_one_model=r"....pth"

-We recommend setting it to True if the model has been trained with LP1C_MASKED=True, meaning the model discards patches from images associated with areas marked as 1 by the masks, i.e., areas that are not directly important in the internal structure of the model during the forward process.
+(MASKS_IN_TEST_SETS)-We recommend setting it to True if the model has been trained with LP1C_MASKED=True, meaning the model discards patches from images associated with areas marked as 1 by the masks, i.e., areas that are not directly important in the internal structure of the model during the forward process.
 Therefore, during testing or validation, masks for these images should also be provided to the model.
 In other words, the model makes decisions solely based on patches associated with relevant areas marked as 0 by the masks.
 If the model was trained with LP1C_MASKED=False, set this line to false as well.

     MASKS_IN_TEST_SETS=True

-If true test in PH2 else test in Derm7pt
+(PH2)-If true test in PH2 else test in Derm7pt

     PH2=True

     if(PH2==True):
         test_dir=r"..." #Path to the 224x224x3 images of the PH2 test set. folder=r"...\1CP_BinaryProblem\PH2_Results" #Path to the folder where we will save a text file containing the results of testing the model on the PH2 test set.
     else:
         test_dir=r"..." #Path to the 224x224x3 images of the Derm7pt test set. folder=r"...\1CP_BinaryProblem\Derm7pt_Results" #Path to the folder where we will save a text file containing the results of testing the model on the Derm7pt test set.

     ...
     ...
     ...

     if(PH2==True):
         test_mask_dir=r"..."
 Path to PH2 masks.
 O marks relevant pixels and 1 what is not relevant.
 They are only used when MASKS_IN_TEST_SETS=True. elif(PH2==False):
         test_mask_dir=r"..."
 Path to Derm7pt masks.
 O marks relevant pixels and 1 what is not relevant.
 They are only used when MASKS_IN_TEST_SETS=True.

 ## 4-See the importance of each prototype for the model.
 Simply run the file "Assessment_of_the_weight_of_each_prototype.py"; no need to provide arguments in the terminal command line.
 The weight of each prototype is determined by the difference in balanced accuracy on the ISIC 2019 validation set when each prototype is removed individually.